garden-io/garden/docs/guides/running-service-in-local-mode.md

 The lifecycle of a local app can be completely controlled by a user.
 Thus, the health checks may be unwanted and obstructing.

-The k8s cluster readiness checks are applied to a proxy container which sends the traffic to the local app.
+The kubernetes cluster readiness checks are applied to a proxy container which sends the traffic to the local app.
 When a readiness probe happens, the target local app and the relevant port forward are not ready yet.
 Thus, the readiness probe can cause the failure of the _local mode_ startup.